cronvel/hyper-markdown-pdf/documentation.md

-# Hyper Markdown to PDF
+# Hyper PDF

-Early alpha.
+This package has been moved to [Hyper PDF](https://www.npmjs.com/package/hyper-pdf).